konstantinjdobler/gan-n1/README.md

 In src/PGAN, you can find all necessary files for using the PGAN architecture.

 ### Training
-It can speed up the training, if the images are resized, prior to training.
+It can speed up the training, if the images are resized prior to training.
 You can use the helper/prepare_data.py for this.
 ```
 python prepare_data.py /path/to/folder/in/which/the/dataset/folder/is/located
 ```